SystemsApproach/ops/arch.rst

 versions of software and rollback to old versions, as well as operate with multiple versions deployed simultaneously.
-Managing all the configuration state needed to successfully deploy the right version of each component in the system is the central challenge, a challenge we take up in Chapter 4.
+Managing all the configuration state needed to successfully deploy the right version of each component in the system is the central challenge, which we address in Chapter 4.

 Runtime Control
 ~~~~~~~~~~~~~~~